Sunday, July 31, 2016

 The audio is spot-on perfect.
 And I do mean perfect.
 Substation utilises the enhanced hardware so we hear distance and directional effects.
 This will help to identify where the baddies are creeping surprisingly well.
 Equally impressive are the tunes played at 25Khz - excellent quality.
 You're gonna love it so crank up the volume!

 Imagine if this game was released when the STe was young?
-Nevermind, let's see another screenshot...
+Never mind, let's see a screenshot...

 LOL, I love this screenshot that I managed to take just as he exploded!!